Find out more about apprenticeships

 Like we mentioned, some people will have experience in construction from training.
 But what if you have none at all?
 Don’t worry, there are still plenty of options.

 Open to anyone aged 16 or over, an apprenticeship will let you study for a qualification while you work to gain experience too.
 They are available across almost every type of construction role, so you could be studying and working towards your dream role from the very start.

 As a construction apprentice, you’ll be employed full time.
 There are 100's of diverse, rewarding construction apprenticeships to choose from.
 You could be behind a drawing board, developing project management skills, training as a craftsperson and more.

-To find an apprenticeship in England, click here.
+To find an apprenticeship, click here.